NHSDigital/software-engineering-quality-framework/SECURITY.md

 1. [Report a vulnerability](https://github.com/NHSDigital/software-engineering-quality-framework/security/advisories/new)
 2. Provide details of the issue and steps to reproduce

-This creates a private channel for discussion and allows us to coordinate a fix before public disclosure.
+This creates a private channel for discussion and allows us to coordinate a fix before any public disclosure.

 ## General Security Enquiries